project-akri/akri/docs/end-to-end-demo.md

     > ```

 ## Setting up a cluster
-Reference our [cluster setup documentation](./setting-up-cluster.md) to set up a cluster or adapt your currently existing cluster.
+Reference our [cluster setup documentation](./setting-up-cluster.md) to set up a cluster for this demo.
+For ease of setup, only create single-node cluster, so if installing K3s or MicroK8s, you can skip the last step of the installation instructions of adding additional nodes.
+If you have an existing cluster, feel free to leverage it for the demo.
+This documentation assumes you are using a single-node cluster; however, you can certainly use a multi-node cluster.
+You will see additional Akri Agents and Discovery Handlers deployed [when inspecting the Akri installation](#Inspecting-Akri).

 > Note, if using MicroK8s, enable privileged Pods, as the udev video broker pods run privileged to easily grant them access to video devices.
 More explicit device access could have been configured by setting the appropriate [security context](udev-configuration.md#setting-the-broker-pod-security-context) in the broker PodSpec in the Configuration.